 Maximizing health and safety.
 The Experiment recognizes risk as inherent in all travel, and we continually work to identify, mitigate, and manage risks within our program contexts.
 We understand and deeply respect that socioeconomic, political, environmental, and medical conditions vary in the countries in which we run programs.
 Our team of professionals and trusted partners develop contingency and risk-management plans for each site, and tailor our health, safety, and security measures to each location and circumstance.
 Our vast network of in-country partners each maintain relationships with local and regional authorities to help us assess health, safety, and risk for each program.
 Over our 90-year history, we have developed health and safety protocols built on experience, best practices, and the highest industry standards.

 History and experience.
-The Experiment was founded in 1932 on the principle of creating intercultural understanding, mutual respect, and peace, and has been running high-quality summer programs ever since.
+The Experiment has been running high-quality summer programs since 1932, when it was founded on the principle of creating intercultural understanding, mutual respect, and peace.
 Within a year of our founding, we launched the homestay, a new concept at the time, which allows participants to immerse themselves in another culture.
 After nine decades and 70,000 participants, The Experiment still stands as a path-breaking leader in the field of international education for high school students.

 The Experiment helps participants prepare for their program throughout the pre-departure process.
 We provide sample itineraries, a student handbook, packing lists, and assistance with travel logistics.
-Students receive health guidelines specific to the country (or countries) that they are traveling to.
+Students participating in programs in Africa, Latin America, and Asia receive specific health guidelines.
 These guidelines include recommendations about immunizations and medications that each family should consider before departure.
+The Experiment’s admissions counselors are available to students and their families throughout the entire application process and prior to their departure.

-The program fee includes a homestay and other lodgings; all meals; orientation; in-country transportation and program activities; group-leader supervision throughout the program; health, accident, and medical evacuation insurance; and a 24-hour, on-call response line, administered by our professional Student Affairs team, during the program.
+The program fee includes a homestay and/or other lodgings; all meals; orientation; in-country transportation and program activities; group-leader supervision throughout the program; health, accident, and medical evacuation insurance; and a 24-hour, on-call response line, administered by our professional operations team, during the program.

 The program fee does not include international airfare, pre-program medical examinations or immunizations, passport or visa fees for non-U.S. citizens, or personal spending money.